Day Hike Packing List: Must-Have Hiking Gear

 • Proper dented soles to walk on rough terrain.

-I’m very satisfied with my La Sportiva hiking boots.
-High and supporting my ankles, they were my faithful companion when hiking Los Glaciares in Patagonia, the Dolomites, and at many other places.
+I’m delighted with my La Sportiva hiking boots.
+High and supportive of my ankles, they were my faithful companions when hiking Los Glaciares in Patagonia, the Dolomites, and many other places.

-More recently, I bought a pair of mid-height La Sportiva hiking shoes, which are perfect for day hikes.
-Although I miss feeling my ankles steady, these shoes are lighter and practical when I go on trails I already know, which are not particularly challenging.
-They’re also practical for a short break because I can wear them as well with a pair of jeans, and don’t need to bring a second pair of shoes.
-I use mine quite a lot, and I bet you would too.
+Additionally, I recently bought a pair of mid-height La Sportiva hiking shoes, which are perfect for day hikes.
+Although I miss feeling my ankles steady, these shoes are lighter and more practical when I go on trails that I already know are not particularly challenging.
+They’re also convenient for a short break because I can wear them with jeans and don’t need to bring a second pair of shoes.
+I use mine quite often, and I bet you would, too.

 Spare clothes (especially when it’s warm)

 Winter and cold temperatures make things easier.
-Layers are the way to go, and if it suddenly gets warmer, it’s just a matter of taking a layer off.
+Layers are the way to go; if it suddenly gets warmer, it’s just a matter of removing a layer.
 But Summer, as well as Spring and Autumn, can be treacherous.
-That’s why I suggest to always add spare clothes in your backpack when you head for a day hike.
+That’s why I suggest always adding spare clothes in your backpack when you head for a day hike.
 Looking at the weather forecast before hiking is good practice, but remember that it’s not an exact science.
 Forecasts can be wrong.

 If you wonder what to bring on a day hike, here’s my hiking checklist of spare clothes: